Prepare for Commencement Weekend

 Ceremonial Ornaments, Honor Cords, Pins, Stoles and Sashes

-Graduates who have distinguished academic achievements or who have participated in a recognized, academically-based student organization may wear a university-sanctioned ceremonial medallion, stole, pin, sash, ribbon or honor cord with their academic regalia.
+Graduates who have distinguished academic achievements or who have participated in a recognized academic or student organization may wear a university-issued or university-sanctioned ceremonial medallion, stole, pin, sash, ribbon or honor cord with their academic regalia.

 - Medallions that reflect receipt of a University award,